lbwry782-star/ACE-Backend/README.txt

-ACE Backend (Render, ultra-stable text-only demo)
+ACE Backend (Render, iCount version – marketing text demo)

 Endpoints:
 - GET /health  -> simple health check
 - POST /generate -> returns ZIP file with:
-    * 3 small text files (ad_1.txt, ad_2.txt, ad_3.txt)
+    * ad_1.txt
+    * ad_2.txt
+    * ad_3.txt
-    * copy.txt with summary
+    * copy.txt

-No Pillow / image generation is used in this demo, to guarantee that the endpoint never crashes due to missing native libraries.
-This is only for testing the full payment → builder → ZIP flow.
+Each ad_*.txt contains a different English marketing text variation based on the product and description received from the Builder.
+No images are generated in this demo version.